-Is your website your door to fabulous riches and untold fame?
+Is your website a door to fabulous riches and untold fame?

-Maybe, but, it’s the first impression a person has of your business.
-Let’s make your visitors stay longer.
+Either way your website is the first impression a person has of your business.
+Time to make your visitors stay longer.

 In digital marketing these 7 website secrets make that perfect first impression.